SizeGroup

 open class SizeGroup : GLibObject.Object, SizeGroupProtocol

-groups widgets together so they all request the same size.
+GtkSizeGroup groups widgets together so they all request the same size.

 This is typically useful when you want a column of widgets to have the

-same size, but you can’t use a GtkGrid
+same size, but you can’t use a GtkGrid.

-In detail, the size requested for each widget in a GtkSizeGroup
+In detail, the size requested for each widget in a GtkSizeGroup is

 the maximum of the sizes that would have been requested for each